Chart Color Schemes

 Educational achievement in South Brighton places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-The area's educational profile is notable regionally, with university qualification rates at 33.9% among residents aged 15+, surpassing both the South African average of 25.7% and the SA4 region's rate of 28.1%.
+The area's educational profile is notable regionally with university qualification rates of 33.9% among residents aged 15+, surpassing the South Australian average of 25.7% and the SA4 region average of 28.1%.
 Bachelor degrees are most prevalent at 22.9%, followed by postgraduate qualifications (7.8%) and graduate diplomas (3.2%).
 Vocational credentials are also prominent, with 31.5% of residents aged 15+ holding such qualifications – advanced diplomas account for 11.4% while certificates make up 20.1%.

-A significant portion of the population, 23.8%, is actively engaged in formal education, including 8.4% in primary education, 5.5% in tertiary education, and 5.4% pursuing secondary education.
+A significant portion of the population, 23.8%, is actively engaged in formal education.
+This includes 8.4% in primary education, 5.5% in tertiary education, and 5.4% pursuing secondary education.

 Frequently Asked Questions - Education